Remzi1993/jquery-manager/README.md

 ## Do you want to help with development?

+Working on some awesome feature or a fix? **Fork this repo** and **create a new branch** (branch name for example: feature-name or fix-name) and when you're finished do a **pull request**.

-Go to your working WP plugins directory / WordPress install: `/wp-content/plugins/` this is where you want to clone this project.<br>
+Go to your working WP plugins directory / WordPress install: `/wp-content/plugins/` this is where you want to clone this project or your forked repo in.<br>
 Use the following command to clone this repository:<br>
 `$ git clone https://github.com/Remzi1993/jquery-manager.git` (this is an example, if you have forked this repo.
 You should clone your own repo)<br>

-Working on some awesome feature or a fix? **Fork this repo** and **create a new branch** (branch name for example: feature-name or fix-name) and when you're finished do a **pull request**.

 ### Git workflow explained ###
 - https://nvie.com/posts/a-successful-git-branching-model/